karosowka13/embedded-systems-2/tutorials/timer.md

 /* USER CODE END Callback01 */
 ```

-In the task02 we want to [wait](https://www.keil.com/pack/doc/CMSIS/RTOS/html/group__CMSIS__RTOS__SemaphoreMgmt.html#gacc15b0fc8ce1167fe43da33042e62098) for semaphore - the task will be trigger by this semaphore.
-Please note that one can specify wait time.
+In the task02 we want to [acquire](https://www.keil.com/pack/doc/CMSIS/RTOS2/html/group__CMSIS__RTOS__SemaphoreMgmt.html#ga7e94c8b242a0c81f2cc79ec22895c87b) semaphore - the task will be trigger by this semaphore.
+Please note that one can specify wait time for acquiring semaphore.
 We also call functions to switch diodes in order to indicate task execution time.
 `osDelay` represents any function that is computationally expensive.
+We call it to see diode switching.
 ```c
 /* USER CODE BEGIN StartTask02 */
 /* Infinite loop */